pantaluna/esp32-mjd-starter-kit/Projects/esp32_mjd_components/components/mjd_lorabee/README.md

-## FAQ LORABEE RN2483A
+## FAQ LORABEE Microchip RN2483A
 - 3.3V
 - Serial 57600 8N1.
 - Use the Microchip Windows tool "LoraDevUtility" to get started with the LoraBee board.
 - Supported ISM Frequency Bands "EU863-870" 863.000-870.000 MHz (also "EU433" 433.050-434.790 MHz but then you need another antenna!).
-- The RN2483 module requires '\r\n' (CR+LF) at the end of an input line.
+- The RN2483A module requires '\r\n' (CR+LF) at the end of an input line.
 The response also ends with '\r\n' (CR+LF).
-- The RN2483 module does not echo back any characters it receives via UART.
+- The RN2483A module does not echo back any characters it receives via UART.
-- The RN2483 module does not use RTS (nor CTS) for serial comms at the moment.
+- The RN2483A module does not use RTS (nor CTS) for serial comms at the moment.
 - LoraBee PIN#17 = RESET SIJ (active @ Low).
 - LoRaBee proper reset: close the SJ1 jumper and apply a reset pulse (0 LOW) via Xbee pin 17.
 - Lora Data Rate should be as fast as possible to minimize your airtime.
 SF7BW125 is usually a good setting to start with, it consumes the least power and airtime.